jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/certifications/scum-fundamentals-certification/notes/part-i-intoduction/scum-fundamentals-certification-part-i-intoduction.md

 # Notes Overview
-Currently, I am pursuing my SCRUMstudy's Scum Fundamentals Certification (SFCTM).
+Currently, I am pursuing my SCRUMstudy's Scum Fundamentals Certification (SFC).
 I am taking this course and exam because it introduces the Scrum framework.
 Scrum is a framework within Agile methodology more commonly used than Waterfall.
-In this article titled ***Scrum Fundamentals Certification (SFCTM)  | Notes - Part I:  Introduction***, I provide a synopsis of the exam and overview of Scrum, including definition and benefits.
+In this article titled ***Scrum Fundamentals Certification (SFC)  | Notes - Part I:  Introduction***, I provide a synopsis of the exam and overview of Scrum, including definition and benefits.

 # Notes Contents
 My SFCTM Exam Notes are comprised of five sections: